 Spanish off-road brand Bultaco was given a new lease of life back in 2014, and when it came back to life it had wild plans for the future.
 Rather than revert to the old internal combustion engine days, Bultaco decided to jump into the electric-assisted bicycle market and eventually launched their awesome Brinco platform.
 The Brinco is essentially a small trials bike with pedals, or a mountain bike with a battery powered motor.
 It’s hard to define the Brinco, but since Bultaco have years of off-road experience to their name, you know that their product is going to be good.
 Boasting 2 kW of max power and a whopping 60 Nm of peak torque, the Brinco is a force to be reckoned with.

 The aluminum hybrid frame holds on to a sweet electric pedal-assisted motor that can help propel riders to speeds of up to 40 mph, with a maximum range of 60 miles; there are four different riding modes, Sport, Urban, Eco, and a Power Control function, which help control power delivery and optimize the lithium-ion battery pack’s life.
 According to Bultaco, the battery can be recharged in as little as three hours.
-Other features include a pretty cool 9 speed gearbox, adjustable suspension at the front and rear, disc brakes, and a keyless ignition in the form of a swipe card and/or wristband.
+Other features include a pretty cool 9 speed gearbox, adjustable full suspension at the front and rear, disc brakes, a practical and trail ready wheel size, and a keyless ignition in the form of a swipe card and/or wristband.
 The Brinco platform is still pretty new, but with time we think it’s going to evolve into one of the best mountain bike platforms on the scene.

 #04.
 The Aprilia Racing (Piaggio) WI-Bike – $3,999